 Coach Cleffi graduated from Penn State University with a bachelor’s degree in sociology.
 Before attending Penn State, Coach was the drummer for Tragic Hero Records recording artist Nevada Rose.
 He now works in the special education department at Morris Knolls High School where he also serves as an assistant coach for the girl’s spring track team.

 Kyle and his wife A’ndrea were married in March of 2018 and they are currently residing in Roxbury New Jersey with their son Journey who was born in May of 2020.

-Coach Mike Beach joins the Morris Catholic Football staff for his second tour of duty with the Crusaders in 2020.
+Coach Mike Beach enters his second season (in 2021) in his second tour of duty at Morris Catholic.
+Coach did an outstanding job last year leading our defense and coordinating our strength and conditioning.
 Coach Beach served as Head Football and Track Coach here in the late 90s.
-It is great to have Coach beach back.
-Coach is one of the most respected coordinators in NJ, and coupled with his strength and conditioning expertise, it is a real blessing to have added Coach Beach to a strong Crusader staff.
+Coach is one of the most respected coordinators in NJ, and coupled with his strength and conditioning expertise is such a blessing to our program.

 Mike is one of five brothers who played high school and college football.
 He graduated from Pope John High School and Upsala College, with a degree in Business